RedHatQE/ouia/README.md

 Namespacing
 -----------

-* All HTML elements created for the sole purpose of fulfilling or augmenting this specification, **MUST** be prefixed with `ouia`.
+* All HTML elements created for the sole purpose of fulfilling or augmenting this specification **MUST** be prefixed with `ouia`.
 Currently there are no custom HTML elements defined.
 * All custom HTML attributes to be applied to existing HTML elements **MUST** be prefixed with `data-ouia`.
-* All additional attributes to existing Javascript objects, **MUST** be prefixed with `ouia`.
+* All additional attributes to existing Javascript objects **MUST** be prefixed with `ouia`.

 Specification Parts
 -------------------